 The pros: Classic beds and bedroom furniture pieces with some customization options.

 The cons: Some delivery issues such as delays and longevity concerns for certain beds and bedroom furniture pieces.

 With their modern and beautiful designs, its no wonder that shoppers oftentimes come to Pottery Barn in search of a new lighting piece to brighten up their space.
 Pottery Barn carries chandeliers, pendant lighting, flush mounts, ceiling fans, table & desk lamps, floor lamps, wall sconces, outdoor string lights, and more.
 Shoppers even have the ability to customize the size, hardware, and finishes for some of their lighting options.
-Some of the design materials used in their lighting pieces include crystal, brass and other metals, woven rattan and seagrass, marble, alabaster, seaglass, recycled glass, and milk glass.
-A Pottery Barn chandelier can set back shoppers anywhere from $249 to $7,900+.
+A Pottery Barn chandelier can set back shoppers anywhere from $299 to $9,600+.
 Most shoppers love the beautiful looking lighting options that Pottery Barn carries, although a few shoppers again mention that the prices can be high for their lighting pieces.
 Some shoppers also mentioned issues with the durability of the lighting piece they ordered from Pottery Barn and some difficulties they ran into when trying to get light pieces replaced.